The Cambridgeshire Community Foundation Organisation

 Marion joined CCF as Grants Officer in 2006, following a PhD in veterinary orthopaedics and became Grants Director in 2014.
 As well as overseeing CCF's grant-making programme, Marion is responsible for producing CCF's quarterly magazine, The Forum.
 Marion lives in South Cambs with her husband, 2 year old daughter and Flora the Labrador - a regular visitor to the CCF office.

-Beth has recently spent three years in Cambridge, studying Theology, during which time she became involved in a number of local community projects.
-Since September 2017, Beth has joined the grants team and assists in processing applications and publicising funding.
-Beth lives with her husband in Cambridge and is enjoying cycling to work.
+Having joined CCF as Assistant Grants Officer, Beth has recently been promoted to Grants Officer.
+Before that she spent three years in Cambridge, studying Theology, during which time she became involved in a number of local community projects.
+Since September 2017, Beth has been part of the grants team and assists in processing applications and publicising funding opportunities.
+Beth lives with her husband in Cambridge and is enjoying the daily cycle to work.

 Kim Quiggin - Administration Assistant